Public execution in Dębica: Capture of the group

 On Wednesday, July 10, 1946, Dębica's main square was full of people, as this was the market day.
 Two gallows were set - one in the square, another in the vicinity of the St. Jadwiga church.
-The purpose of the execution was obvious - to intimidate the population of the town.
+The purpose of the execution was to intimidate the population of the town.

 The execution

 It is difficult to establish how many people witnessed the event.
 At some point a truck entered the square, carrying three young men, members of WiN.
 The hangman, whose name probably was Stanisław Swieca, haltered all of them and soon afterward the truck drove off, leaving the condemned in the air.

 The square was surrounded by the Communist agents who checked everything, making sure the execution was carried out without any obstacles.
 However, some witnesses claim that the head of one of the condemned men got out of the halter, but this was quickly fixed.
 Deaths were announced by doctor Roman Lic and Marian Stoklosa from Rzeszów prosecutor's office.
 The three were buried secretly by UB officers at the cemetery in Dębica and their graves were marked by members of the WiN.
-Other members of the group were captured and executed shortly later, including Jan Gomółka on July 11, 1946 and Zygmunt Ząbk on August 1, 1946.
+Other members of the group were captured and executed shortly later, including Jan Gomółka on July 11, 1946, and Zygmunt Ząbk on August 1, 1946.
 Stefko was shot in Autumn of 1946, although there were later investigations into whether or not he was actually killed.